-The Bank's Core Purposes are determined by Court as part of its role in setting the Bank's objectives and strategy.
+The Bank of England has two Core Purposes determined by Court as part of its role in setting the Bank's objectives and strategy.

-The Bank of England exists to ensure monetary stability and to protect and enhance the stability of the financial system.
+The Core Purposes mean that the Bank exists to ensure monetary stability and to protect and enhance the stability of the financial system.

-The Prudential Regulation Authority (PRA) is responsible for the supervision of banks, building societies and credit unions, insurers and major investment firms.
-In total the PRA regulates around 1,700 financial firms.
-The PRA has a general objective to promote the safety and soundness of these firms and – specifically for insurers – contributes to the securing of an appropriate degree of protection for policyholders.
+The Prudential Regulation Authority (PRA) is responsible for the supervision of around 1,700 banks, building societies, credit unions, insurers and major investment firms.
+The PRA has a general objective to promote the safety and soundness of these firms and – specifically for insurers – contributes to the protection of policyholders.